mondejar/ecg-classification/README.md

 Also check the repo [WFDB_utils_and_others](https://github.com/mondejar/WFDB_utils_and_others) for more info about WFDB database conversion and the original site from [Physionet_tools](https://www.physionet.org/physiotools/wag/wag.htm).

+#### Download via Kaggle

+You can also download the raw signals (.csv) and annotations files from [kaggle.com/mondejar/mitbih-database](kaggle.com/mondejar/mitbih-database)

 # MIT-Arrythmia Database

 <b>360HZ</b>